A complete guide to startup taxes

 Determining a Tax Year

-It is common to end a business in March, June, or September for a fiscal year, as this lines up easily with payroll filings.
-Most publicly traded corporations try to choose a date to end their fiscal year that will show large last quarter earnings as this seems to excite investors, and usually falls in line with what the IRS considers a natural tax year.
+Ending a business in March, June, or September for a fiscal year is common, as this lines up easily with payroll filings.
+Most publicly traded corporations try to choose a date to end their fiscal year that will show higher last-quarter earnings, as this seems to excite investors and usually falls in line with what the IRS considers a natural tax year.

 When are Taxes Due?

-Federal Taxes are due the middle of the fourth month following the tax year end for corporations, for companies on the US Calendar Year this typically means mid-April.
-For state taxes there are a number of different due dates, depending on the state.
+Federal taxes are due in the middle of the fourth month following the tax year end for corporations.
+For companies using the U.S. calendar year, this typically means mid-April.
+For state taxes, there are a number of different due dates, depending on the state.
 Delaware Franchise Tax is due March 1st each year for corporations.
 Download our free calendar plug-in to add to your own Google calendar to track this.

 Income

 All income that flows into your company should be reported on your tax return as gross income.
-If you receive money on a 1099-k, even if there is a good explanation why the money should not be reported as income it is a good idea to include these funds and back it out later.
+This is a key piece of advice for startup taxes.
+If you receive money on a 1099-k, even if there is a good explanation why the money should not be reported as income, it is a good idea to include these funds and back it out later.

 Deductions

-Very few areas in tax law give you the bang for the buck that deductions can have.
-Yet, there is no one size fits all solution for deductions.
-Just about anything in the world can be deductible under the right situation, as long as the intention behind running the business is to turn a profit, and that expense has a legitimate business purpose.
-The general rule for when something is deductible is what the US tax code refers to as "ordinary and necessary".
-If the expense you refer to is ordinary in your line of business, and if it is necessary to your earning income, then it is likely deductible.
+Very few areas in tax law give you the bang for the buck that deductions can.
+Yet, there is no one-size-fits-all solution for deductions.
+Just about any expense can be deductible under the right situation, as long as the intention behind running the business is to turn a profit and that expense has a legitimate business purpose.
+The general rule for when something is deductible is what the U.S. tax code refers to as “ordinary and necessary.”
+If the expense you refer to is ordinary in your line of business, and if it is necessary to your earning income, then it is likely that it is deductible.

 Startup Employee Payroll

-Somebody has to do the work in every business.
-When it is time to expand your startup and hire on help, then you will need a little bit of knowledge to avoid a whole lot of trouble.
-How that worker gets paid has several possibilities, keep reading to learn the advantages and disadvantages of various ways of handling the issue of employment.
+Somebody has to do the work in every business, whether it’s you or someone that you hire.
+When it is time to expand your startup and hire help, all you need is just a little bit of knowledge to avoid a whole lot of trouble.
+As far as how that worker will get paid, there are several possibilities; keep reading to learn the advantages and disadvantages of the various ways of handling employment.

 Who Is An Employee?